faviq/faviq/README.md

    - id (string): id of the negative passage mapped to the [wikipedia dump file](#Resource).
    - title (string): title of the negative passage.
    - text (string): text of the negative passage.

+### Request test data

+Test data of our main dataset (A set) is hidden.
+This is to prevent overfitting on the test data, and also because the test data of AmbigQA, our source data, is hidden.
+In order to obtain the test data, please email Jungsoo Park `jungsoopark.1993@gmail.com` and Sewon Min `sewon@cs.washington.edu` with the following information:

+* Your name and affiliation
+* Purpose of the data (e.g. publication)
+* Model predictions and accuracy on the dev data of your model.
+This is to ensure that you evaluate the model on the test data only after you have finished developing the model on the dev data.

 ### Resource